yenchunnnn/CourseNote/README.md

 Welcome 🙂

-This is a notebook I took from Datacamp DS courses.
+This is a notebook I took at Datacamp.
 You can find the preview of this notebook at https://yenchunnnn.github.io/CourseNote

 If you think it is helpful, please do not hesitate to give me a star!